PrestaShop/ADR/0018-horizontal-migration.md

 ## Context

-In our current migration strategy, migrating a page to Symfony requires switching the view from Smarty to Twig, switching listings from HelperList to Grid, switching forms from HelperForm to Symfony forms, applying the CQRS layer, and more.
+In our current migration strategy, "migrating a page to Symfony" is not just migration: it's actually a migration + refactoring.
+This includes switching the view from Smarty to Twig, switching listings from HelperList to Grid, switching forms from HelperForm to Symfony forms, applying the CQRS layer, and more.

-As a result of the migration, the Back office structure is heterogeneous, with some pages fully Symfony-based and others full legacy-based, increasing developer and performance overhead.
-In addition, legacy subsystems must remain in place and continue being maintained, as long as there are legacy pages in PrestaShop.
-However, we still have year's worth of work ahead of us.
+This process takes a very long time, and as a result, the Back office structure has become heterogeneous, with some pages fully Symfony-based and others full legacy-based, increasing developer and performance overhead.

+In addition, legacy subsystems must remain in place and continue being maintained, they cannot be removed as long as there are legacy pages in PrestaShop.
+Ad we still have years' worth of work ahead of us to finish.
+Let's imagine that migrating the rest of the Back office to Symfony using the current strategy will take 4 years.
+This means that 2 years years from now, we will still have about 25% of the pages running on the legacy architecture.
+And because of it, we will still have to maintain AdminController, Dispatcher, overrides, etc for the whole time, until the migration is finished – 4 years from now.

 ## Decision

-To accelerate the phasing-out of legacy subsystems, the migration strategy should be changed: instead of migrating whole pages one by one, we should change the scope as to migrate whole system layers of whole Back office, across all pages.
-Once a layer has been finished, all obsolete subsystems linked to that layer can be removed, and migration can move on to the next layer.

-This project is divided into the following stages, each covering a whole layer:
+To accelerate the phasing-out of legacy subsystems, the migration strategy should be changed: instead of migrating and refactoring whole pages one by one, we should change the scope as to migrate and refactor whole system layers of whole Back office, across all pages, one after the other.
+The project is therefore divided into the following stages, each covering a whole layer:

 1. Controller layer
 2. View layer
 3. Form layer
 4. CQRS layer

-We call this strategy "horizontal migration", as oppposed to our previous strategy, referred to "vertical migration".
+We call this strategy "horizontal migration", in opposition to our previous strategy, referred to "vertical migration".
 The end result is the same: full migration to Symfony.
 It's the path to get there that changes.

 ### First stage: migrate the "Controller layer"